Alaska Hall of Fame Members by Induction Groups

 Felix Pedro: Discoverer of the Fairbanks district in 1902.

-Nome Summer 1998
+Nome, Summer 1998

 Induction Ceremony Honoring Pioneers of the Nome Gold Rush